 3) Test the Waters

 Complete your detox with some time on the water.
-Whether you're looking for a pulse-pounding adrenaline rush with a whitewater Rafting trip or a more relaxing picnic near Helen Hunt Falls, there are plenty of ways to let the waters of the Pikes Peak region restore your mind, body and spirit.
+Whether you're looking for a pulse-pounding adrenaline rush with a Whitewater Rafting trip or casting a line in the gold medal waters of the Arkansas River, there are plenty of ways to let the waters of the Pikes Peak region restore your mind, body and spirit.

-If you’re looking for gentler tides, take some time casting your line into glimmering waters, kayak across one of our scenic reservoirs surrounded by peaks or find your zen with a SUP yoga class in Memorial Park.
+If you’re looking for gentler tides, kayak across one of our scenic reservoirs surrounded by peaks or find your zen with a SUP yoga class in Memorial Park.
 No matter which way you decide to test the waters, you’ll want to leave your mobile device in your car and away from the H2O.

-Colorado Springs is home to an unlimited number of ways to get your blood pumping.
+Colorado Springs is home to an unlimited number of ways to get your adrenaline fix.
 Whether you’re zipping across the canyon at Royal Gorge Bridge and Park or scaling the formations at Garden of the Gods Park on a guided rock climbing excursion from Front Range Climbing, you’ll want to keep your tech someplace safe.

 Take some time to disconnect as you strap into the stomach-lurching ride known as the TERROR-dactyl at Cave of the Winds Mountain Park.
 All personal items are kept in a locker while you are strapped into a chair that sits on the edge of the canyon.
 Before you can fully take in the view, the chair releases and you arc through the canyon at 100 mph.
 The fun is filmed with two cameras to capture both the canyon and your expressions of surprise, terror and laughter.
 Check out the videos once you’re back on solid ground.